 Chance suspected a large part of the “fun” was waiting for Roy to make that move, the anticipation.
 Mudflap liked riding the edge.
 Nowadays he was riding it on a Harley Fat Boy.

 Chance and Mudflap had met on the edge—the edge of civilization.
 Way back in Vietnam, serving in the same infantry unit, just a couple ground pounders.
 Chance had found real appreciation for the man during an ambush firefight.
-He was sitting there trying to figure out who and where he was, stunned by the mortar detonation that got him his first purple heart, when Mudflap grabbed him up and ran until Chance recovered enough to join in what became a two kilometer running firefight.
+He’d been sitting there bleeding, trying to figure out who and where he was, stunned by the mortar detonation that got him his second purple heart, when Mudflap grabbed him up and ran until Chance recovered enough to join in what became a two-kilometer running firefight.

 He’d tried to thank the man.

-“If it wasn’t for you, I’d be taking up residence in some tiger pit.”
+“If it wasn’t for you, I’d be taking up residence in some tiger pit,” he’d said.

 Mudflap had brushed off the thanks.